Decoding the Weight Mystery: Understanding 1 Kilo in Troy Ounces

 Q: What is the difference between a gram and a troy grain?

 A: A troy grain is a smaller unit of mass within the troy system.
 There are 24 troy grains in one troy pennyweight, 20 troy pennyweights in one troy ounce.
-Therefore, a troy grain is significantly smaller than a gram.
+So, a troy grain is significantly smaller than a gram.
 Precisely, one troy grain is approximately 0.0648 grams.

 Q: Are there other units within the troy system besides the troy ounce?